A Séf utcája

-In 2014, Lajos Bíró, a leading Hungarian chef, opened a fast-casual lunch eatery inside the then practically empty Hold Street Market.
-Fast forward to today, this historic downtown market has transformed into a bustling food court where several local celebrity chefs operate casual restaurants, and the area swarms with people at lunch-time.
+In 2014, Lajos Bíró, a Hungarian celebrity chef, opened a fast casual lunch eatery inside the practically empty Hold Street Market.
+Fast forward to today, this historic downtown market has since transformed into a thriving food court where prominent local chefs operate low-key restaurants and the area swarms with people at lunchtime.

 Séf utcája ("Chef's street") has a daily-changing menu centered on delicious and beautifully plated traditional Hungarian and Hungarian-Jewish dishes.
 One of the highlights is the oversized cooked sausage with a side of mustard and preserved onions-topped toasted bread (€6), and you can also run into excellent vegetable stews (főzelék) or paprikash here.